 Secret Identity: Peter Hall, MD

-Calling himself the Red Cross he took to battling the Germans – and later the Japanese – with his physical abilities and with guns.
+Calling himself the Red Cross he took to battling both the Germans and the Japanese – with his physical abilities and with guns.
 (I’m guessing his motto was “First I’ll INFLICT their wounds, then I’ll HEAL their wounds!”)
 Not even his closest aide – Nurse Lucy Feller – suspected that the dedicated field surgeon Dr Hall was also the homicidally violent Red Cross.
 You’d think the big Rx prescription logo on the superhero’s chest might have given her a clue.

 First Appearance: Captain Aero Comics # 8 (September, 1942).
 His final Golden Age appearance came in 1946.